eeephus/odin-landing-page/README.md

 All in all, I had a great time applying what I have learned so far into creating a webpage.
 Picking out different color palettes and fonts was also a great time.

+Still not very comfortable with commit messages on how and when to push to github.
+Will need to study more about it and practice.